Allopurinol

 What is the dosage?

 Tablets come in 100mg or 300mg strengths.
-Treatment should start with a small dose, increasing over time to between 100mg and 300mg per day.
+Treatment should start with a low dose, increasing over time to between 100mg and 300mg per day by your doctor.
 Higher doses (up to 900mg per day) are needed in some cases.
 If you have kidney problems the dose may need to be lower.
-The dose is modified according to the level of uric acid in the blood.
+The dose is modified according to the urate level in the blood.

 Can other medicines be taken with allopurinol?